 (2) Is certified as having a disability by the state of Ohio's rehabilitation services commission or bureau of workers' compensation, or who is determined to be disabled by the United States social security administration;

-(3) Is eligible for Workforce Investment Act program assistance; or
+(3) Is eligible for Workforce Innovation and Opportunity Act program assistance; or

 (4) Is a person whose total gross annual income is less than the annual equivalent of one hundred fifty per cent of the federal minimum wage, or is part of a household of two or more persons whose total gross annual income is less than the annual equivalent of three hundred fifty per cent of the federal minimum wage.